senclan/sencityrp-server/README.md

 reminiscing of old times, I decided to put the code up on here.

 The files in here were for the most part just pulled and added to git in their current states.
-Use at your own risk.
+Not a lot of testing was done so use at your own risk.

 ## Introduction